ERR_PROXY_CERTIFICATE_INVALID When Using VPN: How to Fix it

 - Find your VPN on the list and check the box beside it.
 Also, make sure that both Public and Private networks are enabled.

 - Confirm changes and try connecting through the VPN again.

 Antivirus solutions went a long way from simple anti-malware solutions.
 Nowadays, they come in suits, with all kinds of system monitoring and optimization tools and, foremost, third-party firewalls.

-Also, you should check Windows-native Firewall and create an exception for the VPN at hand.
-Here’s how to do it in a few simple steps:
+Also, you should check the Windows-native Firewall and create an exception for the VPN at hand.

 - In the Windows Search bar, type Control and open Control Panel from the list of results.